 12. Shoot multiple angles

-Different angles reveal different aspects of a product.
-So, capture from multiple perspectives.
-Some shoppers love close-ups.
-Others like direct views.
-Offering diverse views helps customers imagine using your product.
-This can drive sales.
+Different angles reveal different aspects of a product, so it’s important to capture multiple perspectives.
+Some shoppers prefer close-ups, while others appreciate a direct view.
+Offering a variety of views helps customers imagine using your product, which can drive sales.

 Consider these angles: